1Axen/blink/README.md

 # DeclareNet
-A lightning fast, IDL-based networking solution for ROBLOX
+An IDL-based networking solution for ROBLOX

 # Installation
 Download the source from GitHub